Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2024-04-28-Barton-bike-lanes.md

 ---

-So the other day I sent in an e-mail to the cycling office at the City of Hamilton (as well as the relevant councillors) to request a cycling accomodation in my area.
+So the other day I sent in an e-mail to the cycling office at the City of Hamilton (as well as the relevant councilors) to request a cycling accommodation in my area.
 I figured I may as well include the text of the letter here as well.